chasewnelson/SNPGenie/README.md

-snpgenie version 1.2
+snpgenie
 ===================================

 Perl software for estimating evolutionary parameters from pooled next-generation sequencing SNP data.

+# Introduction
+SNPGenie is a suite of Perl-based scripts for calculating evolutionary parameters such as nonsynonymous and synonymous nucleotide diversities (πN and πS, respectively) from next-generation sequencing (NGS) SNP reports generated using CLC Genomics Workbench or Geneious.
+For the results to have biological meaning, the SNP report must contain SNPs called from the sequencing of a pooled nucleic acid sample that is representative of the population of interest.
+For example, if one is interested in determining the nucleotide diversity of a virus population within a single host, it would be appropriate to sequence the pooled nucleic acid content of the viruses in a blood sample from that host.

 Here's a list:

 - Collapsing Toolbar
 - FloatingActionButton